KateMcGuane/Recipe-Tutorial/README.md

 #### Chat GPT (used in this instance)
 - In Terminal, Command 'pip install virtualenv'
-- Navigate to project directyory; Command 'virtualenv venv'
+- Navigate to project directory; Command 'virtualenv venv'

 ### Activate Environment